BaoZR/serial_monitor/README.md

 Function Name     | Description
 -------- | -----
 device_change_progress | The status callback function of the monitor needs to be passed into the monitor_init initialization function.
-When a serial device is inserted or pulled out, it returns device status information. monitor_init | Used to initialize the monitoring thread.
+When a serial device is inserted or pulled out, it returns device status information. monitor_init | Used to initialize the monitoring listener.
 Because the listening is single-window, please don't call it repeatedly. monitor_terminate | Used to destroy the listener.